 Figure 1.
-3D mapping of the trawl surveys for bottom macro-litter.
-The bathymetric profiles of transects D1-D4 are listed at the top right of the figure.
+Three-dimensional map showing the locations of the trawl survey for seabed macro-litter.
+The bathymetric profiles of transects D1–D4 are listed at the top right of the figure.

-In-situ Buoyancy test
+In Situ Buoyancy Test

-Plastic bags with lengths over 10 cm were selected for the in-situ buoyancy test on the ship during the deep-sea survey (D1-D4).
-Briefly, samples were gently washed with the seawater to wipe off the sediment, which was collected during trawling, and then placed into a 100 litters plastic container filled with seawater.
-It was released from the middle of the container (~25 cm water depth).
-The final position of the sample was noted after 30 seconds as positive buoyancy (Floating), at which the sample floated onto the water surface; neutral buoyancy (Suspending), in which the main part of the bag stayed in the water column (at least 10% area of the bag neither touch the water surface nor reach the bottom); negative buoyancy (Bottom sinking), in which the plastic bag deposited on the bottom the container.
-The density of seawater utilized in this buoyancy test was of ~1029.3 kg/m3 at the temperature of 15.6 ℃ 46
+Plastic bags of size more than 10 cm were selected for the in situ buoyancy tests carried out on board the ship during the deep-sea survey (transects D1–D4).
+Briefly, each sample was gently washed with seawater to remove any sediment that had accumulated during trawling.
+Each sample was then placed in a 100-L plastic container filled with seawater and released from the middle of the container at a depth of approximately 25 cm.
+After 30 seconds the final position of the sample was noted.
+The position was categorized as positive buoyancy (floating) if the sample floated on the water surface; neutral buoyancy (suspended), if the main part of the bag remained in the water column (at least 10% of the bag’s area was not touching either the water surface or the bottom of the tank); or negative buoyancy (sunk), if the plastic bag was deposited at the bottom of the container.
+The density of seawater utilized in this buoyancy test was approximately 1029.3 kg/m3 at a temperature of 15.6 ℃.46

-Plastic bags classification
+Classification of Plastic Bags

-The plastic bags, separated from the bottom litter, were further characterized by size (2.5-10 cm, 10-30 cm, 30 cm <), shape (T-shirt – original pocket shape, open polygon- irregular polygon without a pocket structure, and strip-length-to-width ratio larger than 4:1, Figure S1), color, completeness (intact bags, torn bags, and pieces of a bags), attached biofilm (biofilm that extensively covered and darkened the bag, Figure S2), macro biota, etc. Additionally, the source of the food packaging was defined by the barcode.
+Plastic bags were separated from other bottom litter.
+They were then further characterized by size (2.5–10 cm, 10–30 cm, >30 cm), shape (T-shirt – original pocket shape, open polygon- irregular polygon without a pocket structure, and strip-length-to-width ratio larger than 4:1, Figure S1), color, completeness (intact bag, torn bag, part of a bag), whether a biofilm was present and to what degree (Figure S2), and presence of macrobiota.
+If a barcode was present we used this to identify the source of the packaging.